mercuryy-1337/DebridMediaOrganiser/README.md

 3. Destination directory where the symlinks will be created and organised into (dest_dir), in this case it will be Riven's top most directory path e.g `/mnt/riven`. <br/>

-the optional --split-dirs flag allows the script to place anime shows in it's own folder, separate from the default shows folder.
+the optional --split-dirs flag allows the script to place anime shows in it's own folder, separate from the default shows folder. the optional --loop flag allows the script to scan and process the destination directory every 2 minutes and automatically chooses the first result

 ## Example
 **Source directory before running script:**